What are the types of bladder cancer?

 Non-muscle-invasive (superficial) bladder cancer

-This cancer grows only in the lining of the bladder and hasn't grown into the deeper layers of the bladder wall.
+This cancer only affects the lining of the bladder and hasn't grown into the deeper layers of the bladder wall.

-The tumours often appear as small growths in the bladder lining, which can be removed easily in a short operation.
+It usually appears as small growths, growing out of the bladder lining, which can be removed easily in a short operation.
 You can have more operations if the cancer comes back.

-For example, carcinoma in situ and T1 tumours.
+Some types are more likely to come back.
+These include: carcinoma in situ (CIS), T1 tumours and high-grade tumours.
 Read more about bladder cancer grades.

 Muscle-invasive bladder cancer

-This rare type of bladder cancer starts in the squamous cells, which make up the tissues that line our organs.
-Squamous cell bladder cancer is usually invasive.
+Squamous cell bladder cancer: This rare type of bladder cancer starts in the squamous cells, which make up the tissues that line our organs.
+Squamous cell bladder cancer is usually muscle invasive.

-This is a very rare bladder cancer.
+Adenocarcinoma: This is a very rare bladder cancer.
 Adenocarcinoma starts in cells that produce mucus in the lining of our body organs.
-It is usually invasive.
+It is usually muscle invasive.

 For more information